manojmaximum/TaskPulse/readme.md

-To design a FastAPI app, which has an API which accepts requests to process a long-running program, but the API should respond back immediately after receiving the request, without waiting for the long-running program to be completed, and there should be another websocket or API, which the client can use to get the progress of the task in percentages, how would you design it.
+To design a FastAPI app, which has an API which accepts requests to process a long-running program, but the API should respond back immediately after receiving the request, without waiting for the long-running program to be completed, and there should be another websocket or API, which the client can use to get the progress of the task in percentages.
 Consider that the API might receive thousands of requests at a time, and the APIs should scale perfectly without freezing or crashing.
 So, using in-memory objects is not recommended.

+## Solution

 Designing a FastAPI app to handle long-running tasks efficiently while providing immediate responses and progress updates involves several components.
 Here's a high-level design approach: